yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The outline of the combined protocol is as follow ({{fig-endtoend}}):

-- NDC sends an Order for the delegated identifier to IdO;
+- NDC sends an order Order1 for the delegated identifier to IdO;
-- IdO creates an Order resource in state "ready" with a "finalize" URL;
+- IdO creates an Order1 resource in state "ready" with a "finalize" URL;
 - NDC immediately sends a finalize request (which includes the CSR) to the IdO;
 - IdO verifies the CSR according to the agreed upon CSR template;
-- If the CSR verification fails, the Order is moved to an "invalid" state and everything stops;
+- If the CSR verification fails, Order1 is moved to an "invalid" state and everything stops;
-- If the CSR verification is successful, IdO moves the Order to state "processing", and sends an Order' (using its own account) for the delegated identifier to the ACME STAR CA;
+- If the CSR verification is successful, IdO moves  Order1 to state "processing", and sends a new Order2 (using its own account) for the delegated identifier to the ACME STAR CA;
-- If the ACME STAR protocol fails, Order' moves to "invalid" and the same state is reflected in the NDC Order;
+- If the ACME STAR protocol fails, Order2 moves to "invalid" and the same state is reflected in the NDC Order;
-- If the ACME STAR run is successful (i.e., Order' is "valid"), IdO copies the "star-certificate" URL from Order' to Order and moves its state to "valid".
+- If the ACME STAR run is successful (i.e., Order2 is "valid"), IdO copies the "star-certificate" URL from Order2 to Order1 and moves its state to "valid".

 The NDC can now download, install and use the short-term certificate bearing the name delegated by the IdO.
 This sequence of actions is repeated until the